abulte/hero-plus-dl/README.md

 - Sync from camera to Hero Plus is awfully slow
 - Hero Plus interface is bug-ridden and slow IMHO
 - —> I'd rather host and manipulate them on my own software stack

+## See also

+https://github.com/abulte/pytube-server to process and serve downloaded videos.